joegreene/2015-Spring-CS-121/README.md

 I look forward to working with you guys this semester!

-__NOTE__: Most (if not all) updates to this repository are done between Friday evening and Saturday morning.
-If you've come to check for updates on the weekly work, best time to check it out is Saturday.
+__NOTE__: Most (if not all) updates to this repository are done between Thursday evening and Friday evening.
+If you've come to check for updates on the weekly work, best time to check it out is either midday Friday (or if I'm really lagging, Saturday).

 -------------------------------------------------------------------------------